mcataneo/pyLDT-cosmo/README.md

     python -m pip install --upgrade pip

 (3) for a clean install of pyLDT create a virtual environment first.
-I will use virtualenvwrapper, but conda or any other environment manager will do.
+I will use virtualenvwrapper, but conda or any other environment manager will do ([see installation note below for conda users](#conda_footnote)).
 For more details on how to install and configure virtualenvwrapper visit https://virtualenvwrapper.readthedocs.io/en/latest/index.html

 (4) Once virtualenvwrapper is setup, create simultaneously a project and an environment (e.g., pyLDTenv) typing in terminal